medic/cht-interoperability/docs/workflow.md

 The `Encounter` resource is an essential part of the LTFU workflow, which is automatically created by the CHT system after a CHW completes the workflow.
 It triggers FHIR to send a `Subscription` response to the requesting system when there is a match with the `Encounter` resource.
 This allows for efficient monitoring and follow-up care of patients in the LTFU workflow.

+**ENCOUNTER_IDENTIFIER:** An identifier for the encounter that can be used when querying the FHIR database in the future.
+Ideally, it should point to a document on the source system (CHT) that represents this encounter.

 ##### Request